 Once the surrogate decision maker consents to medical treatment on behalf of the patient, the physician must record the date and time of the consent and sign the patient's medical record.
 The surrogate decision maker must countersign the patient's record or execute an informed consent form.
 If the surrogate decision maker's consent is not made in person, the consent must be reduced to writing, placed in the patient's medical record and signed by the hospital or nursing staff member who receives the consent.
 (Tex.
 Health & Safety Code 313.001-313.007)

-Please consult the Office of Professional Liability if you have any questions or need clarification.
+Please consult the legal department/Professional Liability or Risk Management if you have any questions or need clarification.